Konado22/E-commerce-back-end/README.md

 - seed the database with "npm run seed"
 - "npm start" or "npm run watch" will start the server
 ## <a name=Contributors>Contributors</a>
-Feel free to for and submit issues if they exist
+Feel free to test and submit issues if they exist
 ## <a name=Contact>Contact</a>
 Github Link: https://github.com/Konado22/E-commerce-back-end <br>
 Contact via email: jessedraper2@gmail.com